RBEGamer/HACKATHON_STUTTGART_2018_POSTINGO/README.md

 * Loadcell - to weight the packages
 * 2x lightgates - to monitor the gate state
 * DHT22 - monitor temperature and humidity of the inside the postbox
-* Barcode Scanner - to scan the packages to indentify them
+* Barcode Scanner - scan packages to indentify them

 # IMAGES